-When you call to make a reservation, mention that you're booking the room for your wedding night, then remind the desk clerk the day before you arrive.
+When you call to make a reservation, mention that you're booking the room for your wedding night, then remind the front desk clerk the day before you arrive.
 You may get a free upgrade.

 If possible, call the hotel directly for this special occasion instead of using a toll-free reservations number.
 Customer service reps for an 800 number may never have even been to the hotel you're calling about, and may not be able to tell you which room has the best view or what promotions and packages are offered at a specific location.

 Have you been using a credit card to charge wedding expenses?
 Now's the time to redeem membership points for the hotel room upgrade of your dreams.
 Call your credit card company and ask about hotel partnerships, allow plenty of time for the points to be transferred, and remember that blackout dates may apply.

 If there's a possibility you'll arrive later than a hotel's check-in time—or don't want to be tied to arriving at a specific time—guarantee your room with a credit card.
 Get the name of the person who takes your reservation and confirmation number, in case there's a discrepancy when you arrive.

 If at all possible, it's nice to check out a hotel room before booking a room block.
 For guest rooms, consider the cleanliness and size.
 For your own wedding night room, take a look at the bed—for your first night together as a married couple, nothing but a king-size bed will do.
 Make sure you're not getting two twin-size beds pushed together to create a king.
 A few more things to look out for: